baselbb/django_rest_project_11/README.md

 ### Extra Credit
 To get an "exceeds" rating, you can expand on the project in the following ways:

-5 steps
-1. To get an "exceeds" rating, you can expand on the project in the following ways:
-2. Extend the application by allowing the addition or deletion of dogs to the site.
+1. Extend the application by allowing the addition or deletion of dogs to the site.
-3. Add additional data fields to the Models which increase the application’s functionality.
+2. Add additional data fields to the Models which increase the application’s functionality.
-4. Additional routes are added to site which increase the application’s functionality.
+3. Additional routes are added to site which increase the application’s functionality.
-5. Unit tests cover more than 75% of the views, models, and other functions.
+4. Unit tests cover more than 75% of the views, models, and other functions.